arma-type-things/reforger-types/examples/config-validator/README.md

 ## Comparison with Redsmith

-For production use, consider [redsmith](../redsmith/) which includes both configuration creation and validation in a comprehensive tool.
+For comprehensive server management, consider [redsmith](../redsmith/) which includes both configuration creation and validation.
 This config-validator example is intentionally simple and focused to demonstrate the core validation APIs.

-A TypeScript CLI tool for validating Arma Reforger server configuration files using the reforger-types parser.

 ## Features

-- **Direct API demonstration** - Shows clean usage of reforger-types validation
 - **JSON Validation** - Validates JSON syntax and structure
 - **Configuration Validation** - Comprehensive validation using the reforger-types parser
 - **Error Reporting** - Clear distinction between hard errors and warnings
 - **Pretty Output** - Color-coded output with emojis and detailed information
 - **CLI Framework** - Built with Commander.js for proper argument parsing
 - **Exit Codes** - Proper exit codes for CI/CD integration

-- **JSON Validation**: Validates JSON syntax and structure
-- **Configuration Validation**: Comprehensive validation using the reforger-types parser
-- **Error Reporting**: Clear distinction between hard errors and warnings
-- **Pretty Output**: Color-coded output with emojis and detailed information
-- **CLI Framework**: Built with Commander.js for proper argument parsing
-- **Exit Codes**: Proper exit codes for CI/CD integration

 ## Setup